 For pricing, do some research on other landscaping companies in your area to get an idea of what to charge for your services.
 You can also check out this step-by-step guide on pricing a landscaping job.
 If you sign up to receive work from TaskEasy, you won’t need to worry about the hassle of setting prices because we provide customers who’ve already ordered services with standardized pricing based on their yard’s square footage and fair market pricing.

 Step 9: Hire a Crew

 - Be careful when hiring friends or family members because it can often lead to tense situations should conflict arise.
-If you do decide to go that route, make sure to always leave emotion and personal issues out of the picture and to keep things professional.
+If you do go that route, make sure to always leave emotion and personal issues out of the picture and to keep things professional.

 - Look for friendly people.
 Customer service is one of the most important aspects to running a business and hiring someone who isn’t great with people could potentially give your business a bad name.
 Hire friendly, well-spoken individuals who you can trust.